sendbird/sendbird-uikit-react/README.md

 You need to install:
 * nodejs 16 LTS https://nodejs.org/en/download/
-* npm 8 or above
+* yarn 3

 **Caveats**
  - We tried development on Mac OS / Linux systems.
-You might encounter problems in running `npm run build` in Windows machines
+You might encounter problems in running `yarn run build` in Windows machines
  - If you use node.js >= 17 and see `ERR_OSSL_EVP_UNSUPPORTED` error on any run cmd, try to set `export NODE_OPTIONS=--openssl-legacy-provider` in the terminal

 ### Development
-We use storybook for development and rollup for building the npm distribution(bundled JS file) Make sure you have nodejs and npm installed and run
+We use storybook for development and rollup for building the yarn distribution(bundled JS file) Make sure you have nodejs and yarn installed and run

 ```
 Make a copy of .env.example and save it as .env
 Set your appId STORYBOOK_APP_ID
-npm install
+yarn install
-npm run storybook
+yarn run storybook
 ```
-> `npm run generate-component` generates a UI component skeleton in `src/ui`
+> `yarn run generate-component` generates a UI component skeleton in `src/ui`

 * By default, storybook opens in http://localhost:6006/
 * Smart Components such as ChannelList, Channel, ChannelSetting, App can be found under `OTHERS`